DonFranklie/Testimonials-Grid-Page/README.md

 ### Useful resources

-- [(https://www.youtube.com/watch?v=0xMQfnTU6oo&t=11s)] - This helped me to understand more about Grid.
+- [Traversy Media](https://www.youtube.com/watch?v=0xMQfnTU6oo&t=11s) - This helped me to understand more about Grid.
 I really liked this pattern and will use it going forward.
-- [(https://www.csstricks.com)] - This is an amazing site that  helped me finally understand Grid.
+- [CSS TRICKS](https://www.csstricks.com) - This is an amazing site that  helped me finally understand Grid.
 I'd recommend it to anyone still learning this concept.

 ## Author